umontreal-simul/latticetester/README.md

 to see the various commands and options.

-There are 6 options that you might want/need to use:
+There are 6 options that you might want or need to use:
 - `--out /path/to/build/location` allows you to specify in which directory the build process will operate.
 The default is `./build`.
 You will need permission to write in that directory.
-- `--prefix /path/to/installation/location` allows you to specify in which directory you would like to install *LatticeTester* after it's compilation.
+- `--prefix /path/to/installation/location` allows you to specify in which directory you would like to install *Lattice Tester* after it's compilation.
   The default is `/usr/local` on Linux (waf's default).
 You will need permission to write in that directory.
 - `--ntl /path/to/NTL` allows you to specify the location of your NTL installation.
-You will only need this flag if waf doesn't find your NTL installation automatically.
+You will only need this flag if waf does not find your NTL installation automatically.
 - `--gmp /path/to/gmp` allows you to specify the location of your gmp installation.
 You will only need this flag if waf doesn't find your gmp